 Unhaired Coarse Mix.

 3:1 ratio (sand : lime).
-Suitable for internal and external building, lime render and lime plaster (scratch/float coat <10 mm), and lime pointing (add a pozzolan for external use)
+Suitable for internal and external building, bedding Cob Blocks, rendering and plastering (scratch/float coat <10 mm), and pointing (add a pozzolan for external use)

 Haired lime mortar needs to be used within 2 – 3 weeks as the hair will gradually dissolve with the alkaline lime.
 The mortar is still usable if you tease fresh hair back into it.